-Auto Italia South East presents Auto Italia Live: an artist-run TV series, performed before a studio audience and broadcast live over the Internet.
-Working in collaboration with Auto Italia a wide variety of artists will produce new work through weekly episodes, engaging directly with the format of live Television and a history of artists using broadcast media platforms to distribute work.
+Auto Italia presents Auto Italia LIVE: an artist-run TV series, performed before a studio audience and broadcast live over the Internet.
+Working in collaboration with Auto Italia a wide variety of artists will produce new work through weekly episodes, engaging directly with the format of live television and a history of artists using broadcast media platforms to distribute work.

 Featuring a full camera crew, lighting technicians, directors, performers, production designers and set builders, artists will engage with all aspects of production opening the space for criticality and intervention within the medium.
 The series aims to experiment with new possibilities to engage in contemporary broadcast and internet culture whilst also responding to the familiar tropes and formulas within television programming.

 The apparatus of TV and the technical infrastructure will allow for dialogue and exchange with images, actions, performances and experiences.
 Covering ideas of ‘edutainment’, to permacultures and ecology that surround the idea of live television the project will engage with how live TV has changed our understanding of culture and public space.
 Each episode will investigate a range of approaches exploring the expanded notion of the televised live performance, the live soap opera and factual, documentary presentation, through the choreography inherent in both performance and camera movements, and the narrative implicit in the existence of objects within a set.

 The studio space will be open to the public both for the weekly broadcasts and also at specific times during rehearsals in the preceding weeks.
 The whole process of the live broadcast and production will be made public, engaging with audiences in the space and tuning in online.
 In an ever increasing landscape of broadcast media and ‘accessible’ web platforms this project aims to emerge within pre-existing web communities allowing artists to make and distribute new work and create new contexts and audiences around their ideas.